Skip to Content

 Stick with glue on it with a spray painted tin can in the background.

-Add a dab of wood glue to one of the ends of the stick chunk and affix it to the middle of the closed side of your pumpkin.
+Add a dab of wood glue to one of the ends of the stick chunk and affix it in the center of the top of the cans.

 If you don’t have wood glue, E6000 glue will also work.